ideocanvas/whatsapp-chatbot/files-to-prompt.md

       // Verify signature if app secret is provided if (this.appSecret) {
         const signature = req.headers['x-hub-signature-256'] as string;
-        // Use raw body for signature verification (stored by body-parser middleware) const rawBody = (req as any).rawBody?.toString() || JSON.stringify(req.body);
+        // FIX: Use rawBody captured by middleware in server.ts const rawBody = (req as any).rawBody?.toString() || JSON.stringify(req.body);

         if (!CryptoUtils.verifySignature(this.appSecret, rawBody, signature)) {
           console.warn('Invalid webhook signature');
           res.sendStatus(401);